kernpunkt/hush/README.md

 ## Tests

+### Unit tests

-You can run unit tests with Jest by running: `yarn test`
+You can run unit tests by running: `yarn test:unit`.

+### Integration tests

+**Hush!** integration tests work by interfacing with a working AWS accoung.
+Thus, you need to be authenticated by exporting a valid `AWS_PROFILE` environment variable before running them.

+**The integration tests will create and delete secrets in your SecretsManager.** You can run them byh executing: `yarn test:integration`.

 ## Limitations